Sports Coach Logo Sports Coach Training Principles Fitness Components

 Foot pain usually manifests in the form of heel pain and heel spurs.

 Heel pain – Plantar Fasciitis is the scientific name for heel pain, which happens due to inflammation or irritation of the band of tough tissue that connects the heel bone to the toes.
-You can feel the pain in the heel or the arch, and it is mostly during the morning when you get out of bed.
+You can feel the pain in the heel or the arch, mainly during the morning when you get out of bed.

 For relief, you must wear shoes with a cushioned sole and excellent arch support besides doing heel and foot muscle stretches.

 Heel spurs Heel spurs are abnormal bone growth on the bottom of your heel that causes pain.
-It can happen due to abnormal posture or walking or from wearing the wrong shoes or even running.
+It can happen due to abnormal posture, walking, wearing the wrong shoes, or even running.
 You feel the pain when you are standing or walking.
-Many people have the problem but do not experience pain.
+Many people have the problem but do not experience pain

 To treat the problem, you must wear an orthotic in the shoe, a cutout heel pad, try physical therapy, and rest your foot.